Political parties criticise Adityanath for 'abba jaan' remark | Politics

 - India

-Political parties have slammed Uttar Pradesh Chief Minister Yogi Adityanath for his remark on ''people who are called abba jaan'' in an apparent attack against the Muslim community and the Samajwadi Party (SP).
+Political parties have slammed Uttar Pradesh Chief Minister Yogi Adityanath for his remark on ''people who say abba jaan'' in an apparent attack against the Muslim community and the Samajwadi Party (SP).

 Addressing a programme in Kushinagar on Sunday, Adityanath alleged that people did not get rations before 2017 like they do now.

-''Because then, people who are called 'abba jaan' used to digest the rations.
+''Because then, people who say 'abba jaan' used to digest the rations.
 The rations of Kushinagar used to go to Nepal and Bangladesh.
 Today, if anybody tries to swallow the rations meant for poor people, he will land in jail,'' the chief minister said.

 'Abba jaan' is an Urdu term for father.